-The patient will need to keep a straight back during the test, a common error is that the patient will bend over during the forced expiration.
+The patient should keep his back straight during the test, a common error is to bend over during the forced expiration.

-After the flow-volume loop has been performed, put the spirometer down, assess the test quality and explain the patient any errors he might have done.
+After the flow-volume loop has been performed, put the spirometer down, assess the test quality and explain any errors the patient might have done.